jkjung-avt/yolov4_crowdhuman/README.md

    $ git clone https://github.com/jkjung-avt/yolov4_crowdhuman
    ```

 2. Run the "prepare_data.sh" script in the "data/" subdirectory.
-It would download CrowdHuman dataset files, unzip all train/val image files, and generate YOLO txt files necessary for training the model.
+It would download the "CrowdHuman" dataset, unzip train/val image files, and generate YOLO txt files necessary for the training.
 You could refer to [data/README.md](data/README.md) for more information about the dataset.
 You could further refer to [How to train (to detect your custom objects)](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects) for an explanation of YOLO txt files.

    ```shell
    $ cd ${HOME}/project/yolov4_crowdhuman/data